Cyberwar, Espionage, and APTs:

 The targets included Japanese critical infrastructure and resources — power, fuel, construction, finance, and transportation industries.
 So far they haven't been disruptive or destructive, and seem to be focused on long-term reconaissance and espionage.

-Also see the section on North Korea.
+Also see North Korea

 January 2009 — A "russian cybermilitia" launched a distributed denial of service attack against the two biggest Internet service providers in Kyrgyzstan, largely cutting the country off the Internet.
 A few days later, Kyrgyzstan announced that the U.S. military would have to vacate Manas Air Base.
 Apparently the DDOS attack was part of the Russian pressure.
 Click here to see the story at computerworld.com.